August 2025

 - Project Description field is searchable, and can be set from within a project.

-- Bulk Actions: Run analysis recipes, assign or remove tags, move projects, archive, and more – all in one go.
+- Bulk Actions: Run analysis recipes, assign or remove tags, move projects, set projects to Read-Only, and more – all in one go.

 End-to-End Automation with Scan Recipes